 - 1. Possible topics

 - 2. Final topic

 - 3. Thesis statement

-- 4. Primary resources
+- 4. Primary resources (APA 7th format for professional papers)

-- 5. Essay draft (complete and polished)
+5. Essay draft (complete and polished in APA 7th format for professional papers)

 Full credit will be given to fully completed journal assignments.
-The recommended due date for each journal assignment submission is included in the course schedule.
-But I will accept submissions after those deadlines and grade them on a rolling basis (after the recommended deadlines).
-I will not administer late penalties for those who submit after those deadlines.
-Please keep in mind, if you meet the recommended deadlines, you'll have more time for revisions (after I post the grades).
-The final deadline to submit the journal assignments is December 10 at 11:59p.
+The due date for each journal assignment submission is included in the course schedule.
+I will not impose a late penalty if you miss the deadline.
+But keep in mind, if you meet the deadlines, you'll have more time to incorporate my feedback for subsequent assignments).
+The final deadline to submit the journal assignments is December 9 at 11:59p.